open-component-model/ocm-examples/kubernetes/podify-walkthrough/README.md

 ### Preparing a cluster

-First we create a kind cluster:
+First, we create a kind cluster:

 ```shell
 $ kind create cluster